ligato/docs/docs/plugins/infra-plugins.md

 ---

-Alternatively, your plugins can use the pull-based approach, and define the `probe` function passed to `PluginStatusWriter.Register` API.
-Statuscheck periodically probes the plugin for the current status.
-Once again, statuscheck propagates the status. only if it has changed since the last enquiry.
+Alternatively, your plugins can use a pull-based approach, and define the `probe` function in the `PluginStatusWriter.Register` API.
+The status check periodically probes the plugin for the current status.
+Once again, the plugin propagates the status report, if and only if, status data has changed since the last update.

 ![status check pull][status-check-pull-image]
 <p style="text-align: center; font-weight: bold">Plugin Status using Pull approach</p>

 !!!
 Note
-    You should not NOT mix the push and the pull approaches within the same plugin.
+    You should NOT mix the push and the pull approaches in the same plugin.

 Key template to retrieve the plugin's current status from etcd:
 ```